o1-labs/rfcs/00xx-vinegar.md

 * Expose a public input compatible with the pickles format, so that pickles recursion can operate over the proof.

 The operations needed are conceptually very similar to the operations in the existing pickles circuits.
 However, because we want to avoid hard-coding the particular details of the target kimchi proof into the circuit, we will need to be careful to construct 'VinegarStep' and 'VinegarWrap' in a generic way, with some mechanism to describe the verification steps required for a particular target kimchi-style proof.

-#### Scratch space; incomplete/draft notes

-* In a loop, as many times as required:
-  - Absorb (into the random oracle sponge) any polynomial commitments to columns that can be computed using the information available so far.
-  - Squeeze (from the random oracle sponge) any challenges required to compute further columns (e.g. challenges for the lookup / permutation arguments)
-* Generate a commitment representing the 'constraints' that the proof satisfies:
-  - Squeeze a 'constraint combiner' challenge (we call this alpha in kimchi).
-  - Compute the

-The kimchi verifier runs the following sequence of operations:
-* absorb the commitments to the fixed columns (aka the 'verifier index' or 'verifier key') into a random oracle
-* absorb the commitments to any 'witness' columns in the proof (including the public input, which the verifier explicitly computes) into the same random oracle
-* squeeze one or more challenges for use in the constraints
-* absorb the commitments that depend on those commitments

-The [Halo2-style IPA](src/lib/crypto/proof-systems/poly-commitment/src/commitment.rs:667) used by the kimchi proof system (and by pickles for recursion) is